Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Abstract

-A set of protocols to store files and folders on a VOLUME that is on S3 and managed by a third party who doesn't need to be trusted.
+A set of protocols to store files and folders on a VOLUME that is on AWS S3 and managed by a third party who doesn't need to be trusted.

 ## Used services

-Qabel Box uses an Accounting server which controls the access to S3.
+Qabel Box uses an Accounting server which controls the access to AWS S3.
 Every client who needs write access has to be authenticated by the server and then receives a set of credentials that he can use for direct access to the VOLUME.
-Qabel Box also directly uses an S3 compatible server to store the blocks and metadata.
+Qabel Box also directly uses AWS S3 to store the blocks and metadata.

 ## Structure of a VOLUME